austin-r-brown/airbnextdoor/README.md

 #### SEND_FROM_EMAIL

 The email address you would like the emails to appear to have been sent from.
-If no email address is provided, the app will still no run but no emails will be sent.
+If no email address is provided, the app will still run but no emails will be sent.

 #### SEND_TO_EMAILS

 The email address you would like the notifications to be sent to.
 Either single email address or multiple emails separated by comma can be entered here.
-If no email address is provided, the app will still no run but no emails will be sent.
+If no email address is provided, the app will still run but no emails will be sent.

 #### INTERVAL_MINS